-The wedding begins as groom's family and friends are welcomed near the entrance.
-With the guidance of hindu pandit for wedding Groom will step on Saput (a clay pot) with his right foot, crushing it to demonstrate that he has the ability, strength determination to overcome all obstacles that the couple may face.
+The wedding begins as the groom's family and friends are welcomed near the entrance.
+With the guidance of Hindu pandit for the wedding, Groom will step on Saput (a clay pot) with his right foot, crushing it to demonstrate that he has the ability, strong determination to overcome all obstacles that the couple may face.
 Groom will then be accompanied to the mandap.